stanfordnlp/CoreNLP/index.md

 Choose Stanford CoreNLP if you need:

-* An integrated NLP toolkit with a good range of grammatical analysis tools
+* An integrated NLP toolkit with a broad range of grammatical analysis tools
-* Fast, reliable analysis of arbitrary texts
+* A fast, robust annotator for arbitrary texts, widely used in production
-* The overall highest quality text analytics
+* A modern, regularly updated package, with the overall highest quality text analytics
 * Support for a number of major (human) languages
 * Available APIs for most major modern programming languages
 * Ability to run as a simple web service